markwahl/10kweather/README.md

 * The weather condition icons used in this project were created by Alessio Atzeni and sourced from Meteocons (http://www.alessioatzeni.com/meteocons/).
 * The CSS slider mechanism to move between weather views originated from an example from Divya Manian at http://nimbupani.com/making-pure-css3-demos-better.html.
+* The image load deferrer is based on a function posted by Patrick Sexton at https://varvy.com/pagespeed/defer-images.html

 NOTE: This product includes GeoLite data created by MaxMind, available from http://www.maxmind.com.